- How many students does Book Trust serve?

 - Who pays for the Book Trust program?

 - Why does Book Trust work with Scholastic?

 - What is the biggest challenge Book Trust faces?

 In which states are there Book Trust schools?

-Book Trust is currently serving students in California, Colorado, Florida, Hawaii, Montana, New York, Oregon, Pennsylvania, Texas, Washington, Wisconsin, and West Virginia.
+Book Trust is currently serving students in California, Colorado, Florida, Hawaii, Idaho, Missouri, Montana, New York, Oregon, Pennsylvania, Texas, Virginia, Washington, West Virginia and Wisconsin.